 Now, Eicom introduces the EICOMPAK CAX (cation exchange mode, 2.0 × 200 mm) which allows for the detection of NE, DA, and 5-HT from a single sample injection.
 This method can be applied using a single constant applied voltage (DC mode) electrochemical detection.
 The required analysis time is only 15 min with a sensitivity of 50–100 fg/injection using EICOM’s HTEC-510.
 The system requirements necessary to achieve optimal performance from the EICOMPAK CAX column has been incorporated into the HTEC-510.

 |Analytical Instrument||Eicom HTEC-510|

 |Separation Column||EICOMPAK CAX (2.0 ID × 200 mm)|

 |Data Acquisition||Eicom EPC-500|

-When using the EICOMPAK CAX on the Eicom HTEC-510, the lower limit of detection for DA is 50 fg/injection and 100 fg/ injection for both NE and 5-HT with a S/N = 3.
-Using a 10 μl injection volume for the 10 pg/injection standard solution containing NE, DA and 5-HT, the CV% was 2.51, 2.63 and 2.98 respectively.
+When using the EICOMPAK CAX on the Eicom HTEC-510, the lower limit of detection for DA is 50 fg/injection and 100 fg/ injection for both NE and 5-HT with an S/N = 3.
+Using a 10 μl injection volume for the 10 pg/injection standard solution containing NE, DA, and 5-HT, the CV% was 2.51, 2.63, and 2.98 respectively.
 When using a 50 μl loop, linearity is obtained within the injection volume range of 0–25 μl.
 The column can tolerate up to a 40 μl injection volume.

 |Animal||Freely moving male Wister rat, BW 240–270 g|